finos/rune-dsl/documentation/documentation.rst

 Condition statements are included in the definition of the type that they are associated to and are usually appended after the definition of the type's attributes.

 The definition of a condition starts with the ``condition`` keyword, followed by the name of the condition and a colon ``:`` punctuation.
-The condition's name must be unique in the context of the type that it applies to (but needs not be unique across all data types of a given model).
+The condition's name must be unique in the context of the type that it applies to (but does not need to be unique across all data types of a given model).
 The rest of the condition definition comprises:

 * a plain-text description (optional)
 * a logic expression that applies to the the type's attributes